ErikPDev/AdvanceDeaths/README.md

         - Gain / Lose on Kill / Death
         - EconomyAPI & BedrockEconomy is currently supported.
 Capital support is next.
     - Instant Respawn
+- ScoreHud
+  - ScoreHud support is automatically available, check the <a href="#scorehud">Available Tags</a>.
 - Leaderboards
     - Coming soon!
 - Discord